Guide Your Education

 Finding Careers That Relate to Majors

-You may be studying a major but are not yet sure which careers it could lead to.
+You may be studying a major but are unsure which career it could lead to.
 This is a perfectly normal moment of realization!
 Even more importantly, it is a valuable motivator to keep learning.

-As you investigate further, we encourage you to remember that some students do not find it to be a high priority to pursue a career that relates to their major, whereas other students intentionally choose a career that relates to their major.
-Either of these preferences can lead to successful and fulfilling careers, so it may be helpful to consider your personal preference for this.
+As you investigate further, we encourage you to remember that some students do not find it a high priority to pursue a career related to their major.
+In contrast, other students intentionally choose a career related to their major.
+Either of these preferences can lead to successful and fulfilling careers, so it may be helpful to consider your personal preference.

-If you are open to exploring careers regardless of their relationship to your major, be sure to check out our Career Exploration page for general guidance.
-If you are looking for careers that are commonly pursued with a specific major, you can first use the following resources to gain a clearer understanding of related options.
+If you are open to exploring careers regardless of their relationship to your major, check out our Career Exploration page for general guidance.
+If you are looking for careers commonly pursued with a specific major, you can use the following resources to understand related options better.

 Want to know what UCSB students and alumni are doing with their degrees?
 Use the LinkedIn Alumni tool to filter by major for 170,000+ users from UCSB